Leave an Unfit Partner and Take Control of Your Life

 Your mind just tries to avoid dealing with difficult feelings like sadness and pain, even if it’s just postponing the inevitable.

-It doesn’t matter how many times you thought you were going to be the perfect couple or that you were made to spend the rest of your lives together.
+It doesn’t matter how many times you thought you were going to be the perfect couple or that you were meant to spend the rest of your lives together.

-But as time goes on, you’ll inevitably realize what’s going on, and sooner or later, you’ll understand that love without reciprocity doesn’t get very far.
+However, as time goes on, you’ll inevitably realize what’s going on.
+Furthermore, sooner or later, you’ll understand that love without reciprocity doesn’t get very far.

 It’s normal to feel nostalgic after you see things for how they are and start taking control of your life.

-Those longing feelings are usually based on memories you shared with that person that, whether you like it or not, are in the past.
+Those longing feelings are usually based on the good memories you shared with that person.
+However, whether you like it or not, those memories in the past.

 What’s important is that you stop feeling guilty for what you did or what you think you did wrong.